BenoitCorsini/music-patterns/README.md

 The code present here was used in the article [Similarity of structure in popular music](https://arxiv.org/abs/2007.13728).

-If you are using this code, please cite this paper: ...

 ## Getting started

 ### Running the code